ajhamdi/MVTN/README.md

 - `--pc_rendering` : a Flag if you want to use point clouds instead of mesh data and point cloud rendering instead of mesh rendering.
 This is the default when only point cloud data is available ( like in ScanObjectNN dataset)
 Other parameters can be founded in the script, or run `python mvt_cls.py -h`.
 The default parameters are the ones used in the paper.

-The results will be saved in `cameras/` folder for the camera view points and the renderings of some example are saved in `renderings/`.
+The results will be saved in `results/00/0001/` folder that canotina the camera view points and the renderings of some example as well the checkpoints and the logs.
 <br>

 The `ViewSelector` object in `ops.py` is the main class in this work .. it has options "random" , "canonical" and "learned" ...

 ## Other files
-- `results/` folder saves the results (accuracies, images, and checkpoints)
+- `models/renderer.py` contains the main Pytorch3D  differentiable renderer class that can render multi-view images for point clouds and meshes adaptively.
+- `models/mvtn.py` contains a standalone class for MVTN that can be used with any other pipeline.
 - `custom_dataset.py` includes all the pytorch dataloaders for 3D datasets: ModelNEt40, SahpeNet core55 ,ScanObjectNN, and ShapeNet Parts
 - `blender_simplify.py` is the Blender code used to simplify the meshes with `simplify_mesh` function from `util.py` as the   following :
 ```python